Home / All Documents / Full UK Driving Licence (How Do You Get It Step By Step)

 What Happens After You Pass Your Driving Test?

-• If still missing after 4 weeks, call DVLA on 0300 790 6801.
+2. If it is still missing after 4 weeks, contact DVLA

 Can You Drive Straight After Passing Your Test In The UK?